touficbatache/SecretHitlerSvelte/README.md

 It will also create 3 `.env` files alongside the `.firebaserc` file:

-- `.env.local` for the local environment
+- 1 `.env` file for the local environment
+- 2 `.env.<alias>` files as:
   - `.env.dev` for the remote development environment
-- `.env.production` for the remote production environment
+  - `.env.prod` for the remote production environment

+**IV - Set correct environment variables**

-Make sure to fill in the correct values for the environment variables in these files.
+Make sure to fill in the correct values for the environment variables in your `.env.<alias>` (`.env.dev` or `.env.prod`) files.

 ## Run locally

-To run the project locally, you need to set the correct environment variable values for development in `.env.local`.
+To run the project locally, you need to set the correct environment variable values for development in `.env`.

 Then execute the following command: